dj0abr/Pluto/README.md

 The user application can be written in any possible language, the only requirement is to send and receive UDP messages.

 This eliminates the need for the application programmer to understand how the Pluto is internally working.

+## Complete Networking Support

+The Pluto may be connected via USB or Ethernet

+The application talks to this program via Ethernet (via cable or local).

+So you can place the Pluto somewhere, connect it to ethernet, place this driver somewhere else and place your application even in another place.
+Or everything in one machine.
+There is no restriction.

 ## Prerequisites